 We recently had the pleasure of joining Honorary Chair Jason Reynolds for a #BannedBooksChat on Twitter.
 Ever the advocate for reading, especially among young people, Reynolds proved why he's such ...
 Read More

 Jason Reynolds (Credit: James J. Reddington) The Banned Books Week Coalition is proud to announce that Jason Reynolds has been named the inaugural Honorary Chair for Banned Books Week 2021 ...
 Read More

 It's National Library Week, which means it's time for the American Library Association's Top 10 Most Challenged Books of 2020 list!
 ALA’s Office for Intellectual Freedom tracks attempts to ban ...
 Read More

 We're telling "Scary Stories" with today's Banned Books Week events spotlight, which includes a watch party with Cody Meirick, the director of the documentary that digs into the impact of ...
 Read More

-Banned Books Week is the annual celebration of the Freedom to Read.
-The event is sponsored by a coalition of organizations dedicated to free expression, including: American Booksellers Association; American Library Association; American Society of Journalists and Authors; Association of University Presses; The Authors Guild; Comic Book Legal Defense Fund; Dramatists Legal Defense Fund; Freedom to Read Foundation; Index on Censorship; National Coalition Against Censorship; National Council of Teachers of English; PEN America; People for the American Way; and Project Censored.
+Banned Books Week is the annual celebration of the freedom to read.
+The event is sponsored by a coalition of organizations dedicated to free expression, including American Booksellers for Free Expression, American Library Association, American Society of Journalists and Authors, Amnesty International USA, Association of University Presses, Authors Guild, Comic Book Legal Defense Fund, Foundation for Individual Rights and Expression (FIRE), Freedom to Read Foundation, GLAAD, Index on Censorship, National Book Foundation, National Coalition Against Censorship, National Council of Teachers of English, PEN America, People For the American Way Foundation, PFLAG, and Project Censored.
 It is endorsed by the Center for the Book in the Library of Congress.
-Banned Books Week also receives generous support from DKT Liberty Project and Penguin Random House.
+Banned Books Week also receives generous support from HarperCollins Publishers and Penguin Random House.